+Debt per capita is compared to the median for selected Oregon counties1.
+As of June 30, 2017, the county's net direct debt per capita is \$2,625.
 Net overall debt as a percentage of real market value of taxable real property located within the county provides an indication as to citizen affordability based on property ownership.
-The GFOA recommends net direct debt to property market value should not exceed six percent.
-As of June 30, 2016, the County's ratio is 2.21 percent.
+As of June 30, 2017, the county's ratio is 2.26 percent.

-&lt;sup>1 Counties included are Clackamas, Deschutes, Jackson, Marion, and Washington
+1 Counties included are Clackamas, Deschutes, Jackson, Marion, and Washington